Cannon Family Ties Inspire Gift for SSA Scholarships

 How You Can Help

 Your support will allow us to offer competitive scholarships to students who will make an enduring impact in the world.

-For more information, please contact Stephen Gilmore, Associate Dean for External Affairs, The University of Chicago School of Social Service Administration, 969 East 60th Street, Chicago, IL 60637, 773.702.1146.
+For more information, please contact Mari Philipsborn@uchicago.edu, Associate Dean of Development, The University of Chicago School of Social Service Administration, 969 East 60th Street, Chicago, IL 60637, 773.702.1146.